mhulse/node-boilerplate-cli/README.md

 }
 ```

-Provide values for all other keys.
+Enter values for all other keys.

 ## Publishing